-Each federal agency establishes its own Telework policies under which eligible employees may participate.
-Specific to the needs of employees with disabilities, CAP supports telework by providing services and accommodations for disabled employees teleworking as a form of reasonable accommodation.
+Each federal agency establishes its own telework policies, under which eligible employees may participate.
+Specific to the needs of employees with disabilities, CAP supports telework by providing accommodations for their telework location.

-Target groups for Telework as a form of a reasonable accommodation include:
+Target groups for Telework as a form of a reasonable accommodation may include:

-Persons with disabilities who are physically unable to access their workplace.
+- Individuals with disabilities who are physically unable to access their workplace.